The Butterfly Circus: Reception

 By July 2010, the film had already accumulated over 7 million collective online views primarily through posts on YouTube.
+Ten years later the film had over 70M views and has been translated and dubbed into 33 languages by fans (www.thebutterflycircus.com).

 Awards

 The film was the Grand Prize winner of The Doorpost Film Project.
 In 2010, the film also won two awards as the Best Short Film at the 2010 Method Fest Independent Film Festival.
 Butterfly Circus also won the best short film award at The Feel Good Film Festival in Hollywood in 2010.

 Nick Vujicic, an international motivational and evangelistic speaker from Australia who has tetra-amelia syndrome, debuted in film and received the Best Actor in Short Film award at the 2010 Method Fest Independent Film Festival, for his starring performance as Will.
 Along with his many life experiences, Nick recounts working on the film in his book titled Life Without Limits: Inspiration for a Ridiculously Good Life (Random House, 2010).